 Prize Day is a celebration of students who receive awards for academic excellence, pro bono service, service to the Law School and outstanding achievement in a field of law.
 All graduating students are considered for the awards.
+To be considered, graduates are encouraged to submit their resume to Claudia Norsworthy.
 Prizes are awarded to the students who embody the intent of the donor and the spirit of the award.

 This award was established by friends, family law practitioners, members of the Hartford County Bar, and the Hartford County Bar Association in honor of The Honorable Herbert Barall.
 It is given annually to a graduating law student who has excelled in the academic study of family law and has shown a commitment to family law by volunteer work in programs or projects that address domestic violence, the impact of divorce on families and children or structural problems of family courts.